slelorrain/Aushowmatic/README.md

 #Aushowmatic

-Aushowmatic is a light torrent-based PVR.
+Aushowmatic is a light torrent-based PVR (personal video recorder).
 I'm currently using it on Raspbian but it should work on all distributions based on Debian

-**Note:** It used to parse dailytvtorrents.org but it is offline at the moment, so now it parse eztv.it.
-(Not ezrss.it because their data seems not as good as EZTV)
+**Note:** It used to parse DailyTVTorrents (dailytvtorrents.org) but it is offline at the moment, so now it parse showRSS (showrss.info) and EZTV (eztv.it).
+(Not ezRSS (ezrss.it) because their data seems not as good as others)

 ##Requirements